ritarasteiro/FieldCourse/pages/PCAdapt_practical.md

 For the Mac the process is similar but you will use the terminal window.
 In the Mac terminal the commands are unix commands (very similar to those you are using on the server).
 The powershell commands have some similarity to unix, but note the backslash for Windows, which should be forward-slash for unix/Mac (you will need to have the dot for both).

 By default **plink1.9** reads 22 pairs of autosomes.
 However, wolves have 76 autosomes arraged in 38 pairs.
 We need to use the option `--allow-extra-chr` and set the chromosome number to 38.
-On your ``$WORK/pcadapt`` type:

 You should see an output similar to this: